02 ARTISTS

 “For us, Grace Jones is synonymous with creative fearlessness: a mega courageous star who has always been committed to enjoying every second.
 She has worked with everyone from Yves Saint Laurent and Helmut Newton to Andy Warhol and Arnold Schwarzenegger.
 She was friends with Keith Haring and Robert Mapplethorpe.
 She has been the star of Studio 54 and a Bond girl.
 She has worked on projects with Luciano Pavarotti and Massive Attack.
 She has posed for Playboy.
 She has topped the Billboard chart in dance music.
 W magazine said of her: "everyone from Madonna to Björk to Beyoncé to Lady Gaga has taken more than a few pages from her playbook" and her most famous album is called "Nightclubbing".

-Is there anyone who represents Ibiza better than her?”
+Is there anyone who represents Ibiza better than Grace?”

 – Mrs & Mr García